NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: INTRODUCTION

-The main contributions of this work are as follows:\\ \noindent1) We propose a deep-RL-based framework with neural descriptor fields to train a general tactile policy which does not need any explicit assumption about prior contact geometry.\\ \noindent2) We demonstrate that our NeuralTouch strongly complements state-of-the-art vision-based grasping to achieve the desired grasping pose with improved accuracy.\\ \noindent3) We validate this experimentally with zero-shot sim-to-real policy transfer and few-shot demonstration to showcase that our method solves a variety of downstream manipulation tasks over a variety of objects.
+The main contributions of this work are as follows:\\ \noindent1) We propose a deep-RL-based framework with neural descriptor fields to train a general tactile policy that does not need any explicit assumption about prior contact geometry.\\ \noindent2) We demonstrate that our NeuralTouch strongly complements state-of-the-art vision-based grasping to achieve the desired grasping pose with improved accuracy.\\ \noindent3) We validate this experimentally with zero-shot sim-to-real policy transfer and few-shot demonstration to showcase that NeuralTouch solves a variety of downstream manipulation tasks over a variety of objects.